 Sopko played college lacrosse at Springfield College for a year before transferring to Dowling College to finish his three years.
 While at Dowling Sopko scored the overtime goal to send his team to the national championship game in 2012.
 That year Dowling was the division 2 national lacrosse championship after his huge semi final performance.
 He graduated by from Dowling with a Bachelors Degree in Physical Education.
 Sopko moves to the area with his wife Samantha, also a Long Island native, who is a middle school healthful living and PE teacher in Wake County.

 Deniz Solakoğlu - Head Men's Soccer Coach

-Born in New York City, raised in Cary, North Carolina; Deniz began his soccer career playing for various triangle-area clubs highlighted by a national final-four run with the U-19 Durham-Chapel Hill Strikers.
+Solakoğlu began his soccer career playing for various triangle-area clubs highlighted by a NC State Championship, USYSA Regional Championship and USYSA National Final-Four run with the U-19 Durham-Chapel Hill Strikers in 1991.
 While attending Apex High School, Solakoğlu was a 4-year varsity team player earning First Team All-Conference honors all four years.
-Eventually, he was named All-State, N.C.
+As a senior, he was named All-State, N.C.
 East-West All-Star and Tri-Six Player of the Year.
-His playing career continued onto the colligate ranks where as a Freshman was part of Campbell University’s 1992 Big South Championship team.
-Solakoğlu concluded his playing career at North Carolina State University where he was a three-year letter-winner.
+He also was a part of the Olympic Development Program for four years during that time.
+Entering college as a top recruit, he was a member of Campbell University’s 1992 Big South Championship team.
+Solakoğlu went on to play at North Carolina State University where he was a three-year letter-winner for the Wolfpack.